Optimizing WordPress Image Dimensions for SEO

 4. How to Choose the Right Image Dimensions for SEO

-Choosing the right dimensions for images requires balancing visual quality and load speed.
-Here are some tips to help you select the right dimensions for your images:
+Choosing the right dimensions requires balancing visual quality and page load speed.
+Here are some tips:

 Consider Your Website Theme

 WordPress themes often dictate the maximum image size.
-For example, some themes may display full-width images, while others may have smaller containers for images.
-Check your theme’s documentation for recommended image sizes.
+Some themes display full-width images, while others have smaller containers.
+Check your theme’s documentation for recommended sizes.

 Use the “Large” and “Medium” Sizes in WordPress